MatthewRobbins-USDA/FRR_hfiasm_assemblies/scaffold/README.md

 1. The R1 HiC/OmniC file
 2. The R2 HiC/OmniC file
 3. The assembly (contigs) that need to be scaffolded
-4. A descriptive name for the project
+4. A descriptive name for the project (usually the name of the assembly)

 ### Usage